joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/06/24/nyregion/frank-carone-arrested.html

 **France Identifies First Case of Ebola**\
-`The patient is a doctor who had traveled to the Democratic Republic of Congo, the health ministry said.
-Workers are racing to trace those who may have had contact.`\
+`A doctor who had traveled to the Democratic Republic of Congo was infected, the French health ministry said.
+The authorities said the risk to the wider population was low.`\
 https://www.nytimes.com/2026/06/24/world/europe/ebola-france.html

 **Why the Fed Could Loom Large Over the Midterms**\